PaxtonTaylor/Sales-and-Workload-In-Retail-Industry-using-Excel-and-Tableau/Excel - Exploring, Cleaning, and Analyzing Data.md

 ---

-The Hours Own column has 2 “?”s in it.
+The HoursOwn column has 2 “?”s in it.
 This is likely a data entry error since there is information for all the other cells that looks relevant.

 <img width="1083" alt="sales_figures - Hours Own  ? s" src="https://github.com/PaxtonTaylor/Sales-and-Workload-In-Retail-Industry-using-Excel-and-Tableau/assets/147224800/7978a41f-4fd1-485e-b150-2e3ebca4bac0">